BhargavBhandari90/WP-Plugin-Automation/README.md

 4. Now, go to plugin root folder where you put these two files.
 5. run `npm install`
 6. run `npm start` ( to run one time )
-7. run `npm watch` ( to watch events while developing.
+7. run `grunt watch` ( to watch events while developing.
 It will create minify JS & CSS )